 You can see that nowhere on this paper we have discussed the issue of taxes.

 Taxes are today a barbarous process required for these state nations which do not own the currency they use, similarly to the needless blockchain currency mining processes.

-Taxes are not required within the BCS since currency can always be created to support essential services and infrastructure development without the need for middlemen taxmen, central bankers.
+Taxes are not required within the LC system since currency can always be created to support essential services and infrastructure development without the need for middlemen taxmen, central bankers.

-Currency generation to foot public sector bills is not something new and it has in fact been around for a long time since no advanced nation is actually paying back its public debt, public debt is always increasing to support base services, no one is ever paying back because no politician is willing to be unpopular and raise taxes and he can simply push the button of free money printing (more about malinvestment practices and consequences later on).
+Currency generation to foot public sector bills is not something new and it has in fact been around for a long time since no advanced nation is actually paying back its public debt, public debt is always increasing to support base services, no one is ever paying that money back because no politician is willing to be unpopular and raise taxes and he can simply push the button of free money printing.

 Currency is destroyed or erased from the silvercoin wallets of mega corporations to promote a certain wealth distribution and maintain economic dynamism, not because it is needed to balance public spending in any way.

 Still the system itself needs maintenance and care.
-Social and software engineers need to work on monitoring BCS streams and societal trends, identify and eliminate bugs, etc.
+Social and software engineers need to work on monitoring LC streams and societal trends, identify and eliminate bugs, etc.

-Fine tuning of financial policies (primary and quaternary streams) is to be discussed by politicians or subject to democratic polling by BCS users.
+Fine tuning of financial policies (primary and quaternary streams) is to be discussed by politicians or subject to democratic polling by LC users.